Air Ontario Flight 1363: Memorial

 A memorial is located on McArthur Road near Dryden, just west of the airport.

 In popular culture

 The Discovery Channel Canada / National Geographic TV series Mayday featured the incident in a season-9 episode titled "Cold Case".

-TLC also aired a segment on the crash in the 1990's special called Terror in the Sky.
+TLC also aired a segment on the crash in the 1990s special called Terror in the Sky.
 It featured interviews with passengers and footage from the investigation hearing.